eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/README.md

 Wallet receives an OAUTH2 Authorization request, formed by the Verifier, that may represent either

-- a SIOPv2 authentication request, or
-- a OpenID4VP authorization request,
-- or a combined SIOP & OpenID4VP request
+- an OpenID4VP authorization request

 In the same device scenario the aforementioned authorization request reaches the wallet in terms of a deep link.
 Similarly, in the cross device scenario, the request would be obtained via scanning a QR Code.

-Regardless of the scenario, wallet must take the URI (of the deep link or the QR Code) that represents the authorization request and ask the SDK to validate the URI (that is to make sure that it represents one of the supported requests mentioned aforementioned) and in addition gather from Verifier additional information that may be included by reference (such as `presentation_definition_uri`, etc)
+Regardless of the scenario, a wallet must take the URI (of the deep link or the QR Code) that represents the authorization request and ask the SDK to validate the URI (that is to make sure that it represents one of the supported requests mentioned aforementioned) and in addition gather from Verifier additional information that may be included by reference.

 The object that captures the aforementioned functionality is [ResolvedRequestData](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/blob/main/Sources/Entities/Resolved/ResolvedRequestData.swift)